Charles, Duke of Vendôme: Louise forms council

-With François in captivity, Louise became responsible for the French kingdoms very survival.
+With Francis in captivity, Louise became responsible for the French kingdoms very survival.
 On 3 March she wrote to the king's various councillors, urging them to do all they were able to do for the preservation of the kingdom.
 She chiefly looked to her old faithfuls: the sécretaire d'État (secretary of state) Florimond Ier Robertet and chancellor Duprat but she was wise enough in the circumstances to expand her council.
 In the absence of the premier prince du sang, the duc d'Alençon, the duc de Vendôme was summoned to council in the city, alongside his brother the cardinal de Bourbon, the vicomte de Lautrec (governor of Guyenne), the comte de Guise (governor of Champagne) and the seigneur de Lesparre (brother of Lautrec).
 Jean de Selve was brought over from the parlement, and before his departure to Lyon, he urged the body to moderate its criticism of royal policy.
 This would be for nought.
 The support of Vendôme and Lautrec was particularly sought for securing the queen mothers base.
 According to the memoires of the du Bellay brothers, around this time a coalition tried to encourage Vendôme to usurp the position of Louise and take the regency for himself.
 He refused to take this step but according to the memoires of du Bellay 'dipped his foot in the water'.
 Recognising the threat he represented for what it was, Louise moved to sate him with the honorary position of head of the royal council.
 Thus, the duc de Vendôme presided over royal council.

 In addition to the above grandees in the council, men of the church and robe were summoned to Lyon.
 The first priority of the regent and her council were to prevent an invasion of the kingdom, clamp down on any possible disorders, and fill all the offices vacated by the slaughter of the gendarmerie at Pavia.

 Though he was head of the royal council, ambassadorial reports of the time suggested he remained politically insubstantial.
 He would have to navigate and secure the approval of a large council comprising twenty four persons, without whom he was powerless.
 It was Lautrec and Duprat who held the real power.
 Vellet gives an example of this in the arrival of the English agent Casale at the French court on 28 September 1525, in the wake of the Treaty of the More, which had been signed on 30 August.
 Casale informed Louise that his master, Henry VIII remained true to France even though he was receiving the entreaties of the Imperial party directed towards his favourite the cardinal Wolsey.
 She told Casale that she would discuss all he had said with Duprat and Lautrec.